 Site Name: Southeast Human Service Center

 Qualified applicants are invited to the Internship Program’s Interview Open House.
-This involves a prospective Intern selecting a four-hour morning or afternoon time period wherein they can expect to meet with Internship Program staff, participate in an interview with Internship Program supervisors, tour the facility, and participate in a presentation by the current Interns where they can ask the current Interns questions about their experience in the program, etc.
+This involves a prospective Intern selecting a four-hour morning or afternoon time period wherein they can expect to meet with Internship Program staff, participate in an interview with Internship Program supervisors, tour the facility, and participate in a presentation by the current Interns where they can ask the current Interns questions about their experience in the program, etc. In-person interviews have been suspended due to COVID-19.
+Virtual interviews include a presentation and Q&A with the selection committee and current interns, an interview with members of the selection committee, a virtual tour of the site, and a Q&A session with our current interns.

 Southeast Human Service Center encourages all interested students who have been unable to obtain the minimum required hours due to COVID-19 to apply to our program.
 All applications submitted will be reviewed and considered.